DIDSR/sfrc/README.rst

    bash +x demo_srgan_test.sh '' 'sh'
    bash +x demo_srgan_test.sh '' 'sm'

-Then set second command line input as a blank string, '', to indicate tags related to the paths of CT images are test set for the sFRC analysis (as used in our paper).
+Then set the first command line input as a blank string, '', to indicate tags related to the paths of CT images are test set for the sFRC analysis (as used in our paper) when executing demo_sfrc_run.sh.

 .. code-block::